-Should this not be possible, the lane.line.position address can be edited manually from the wizard of the module.
+Should this not be possible, the lane.line.position address can be edited manually from the wizard of the module, as shown in the picture below:

-7 How to calibrate a sensor
+7 How to calibrate the sensors

 Once a sensor is mounted over the parking bay, it needs to be calibrated to distinguish between a vacant parking space (bay) and an occupied one.
+The calibration has to be carried out with no cars and whenever any structural changes are made in the parking bay.